-Bill Keenist embarks upon his 29th year within the Lions’ organization.
+Bill Keenist embarks upon his 31st season within the Lions’ organization.
 In 2001, he was promoted to the post of senior vice president of communications.
-Keenist is the team’s chief spokesman on organizational matters.
+Keenist is the team’s chief spokesman on football and organizational matters.

-Along with leading the team’s football communications initiatives and operations, he also works closely with other team business initiatives, including broadcasting, community affairs, corporate communications, digital media, marketing, sales and tickets.
+Along with leading the team’s football communications, he also works closely with other team business initiatives, including broadcasting, community affairs, corporate communications, digital media, marketing, sales and tickets.

 From 1996-2001, Keenist, as a team vice president, supervised the areas of communications, broadcasting and marketing.
 Under his direction, the Lions launched several in-house media initiatives in the 1990s, including: a team television show, radio shows, a state-wide preseason TV and highlight show network, team newspaper, magazine and Internet site.
 Many of those entities are still in operation today.
 Keenist, also coordinated the teams’ broadcast negotiations for local TV and Radio from 1989 thru 2001.

 Keenist’s NFL career began in 1981 when he worked for the Washington Redskins as a public relations assistant.
 He was a member of the Redskins staff when the team won Super Bowl XVII in 1983 over Miami.
 He also served as the Redskins’ director of promotions in 1983.